-Competitors and Fouling Organisms - 1 Pea crabs (Pinnotheres pisum) are very small, males have a maximum size around 6 mm carapace width, whilst females are larger, maximum carapace width approximately 13 mm.
-They are seldom photographed.
-Line drawings show their shape, but do not do them justice.
-Colour drawings are often to be seen in sea shore life identification guides.
-Pea crabs are almost circular, with the males being a pale yellow-grey colour whilst the females are translucent.
-They occur all around UK coasts and live in the mantle cavity of mussels and clams.
-Sometimes they can be found inside blue mussels, but they are generally rare in this species as it is not their preferred host.
-However, when they do occur their presence can adversely affect cultivated mussel production.
-Small pea crabs (i.e. all males + immature females) are mobile and their effects on the host mussel are intermittent and reversible.
-However, mature females (>6mm) are trapped within their host, this adversely affects the mussel's physiology, causing them to loose condition and decreasing the meat yield.
-These effects can be exacerbated by the presence of additional environmental stressors.
+Competitors and Fouling Organisms - 1 Competitors and fouling organisms are site dependent and include barnacles, tube worms, bryozoans, ascidians, sponges and algae.
+Pea crabs can be found sometimes inside mussels.
+Small pea crabs (i.e. all males + immature females) are mobile and their effects are intermittent and reversible.
+However, mature females (>6mm) are trapped within their host, affecting the mussel's physiology, causing them to loose condition and decreasing the meat yield.
+The effects can be exacerbated by additional environmental stressors.
+THE PRODUCTION PROCESS Ongrowing - 5

 Competitors and Fouling Organisms - 2 Fouling organisms such as barnacles and tube worms can attach and grow on mussel shells.
 Heavy infestations can make the shell look unattractive and may affect their marketability.
 Little can be done to remove such fouling and the best strategy is one of avoidance where this is possible.
+Sea squirts (tunicates), sponges, anemones and macro-algae can also attach to the shells.